wizardxwoah/greymarket-warehouse/content/biden.md

 ### May
 ### June
 ### July
+- Biden signs <a href="https://en.wikipedia.org/wiki/Executive_Order_14036">Executive Order 14036</a> , which created the White House Competition Coucil (Predominately made up of cabinet members and already-high ranking government officials) and "encourages" support for Net Neutrality- without actually encoding anything related to Net Neutrality into law.
 ### August
 - Disasterous withdrawal from <a href="https://www.conservapedia.com/Fall_of_Kabul">Afghanistan</a>.
 Taliban immediately reasserts control over the government.
 ### September